 Tarantulas are known to live well over 10 years, which can make some unique and charming house pets.
 While not all of you will be excited to own a spider in your home, tarantulas can be perfect for those of you living in a small space but still interested in owning a pet.

+How long do spiders live, in terms of the sexes?
 It is usually the case that female spiders live longer than male spiders.
 This could be because of genetic strength, as female spiders are responsible for laying eggs and taking care of their young.
 Or it could be the fact that some species of spiders either kill or consume their mate after they have finished mating.

 No matter the case or the specific species, all spiders have a very similar life cycle.
 Let’s go over that now.